emscripten-core/emscripten/site/source/docs/porting/simd.rst

      - ❌ Will be emulated with slow instructions, or scalarized
    * - vrbit
      - ⚠️ Does not have direct implementation, but is emulated using fast NEON instructions
+   * - vrecpe
+     - ❌ Will be emulated with slow instructions, or scalarized
+   * - vrecps
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vreinterpret
      - 💡 Depends on a smart enough compiler, but should be near native
    * - vrev16